solarslurpi/obsidian-transcriber-service/docs/README_Windows_Dockerfile_tldr.md

 > Note The purpose of this document is to capture the thought process and steps taken to build the Windows Dockerfile.
 This was a new experience for me.
 I stepped into many rabbit holes and wanted to capture some of the lessons learned for reference. _spoiler alert_ - A big AHA moment was understanding the power in Linux-based Docker containers vs the agony of attempting to build a native Windows Docker container.
 AND installing the software goop required to gain access to the GPU is a R-E-A-L S-L-O-G.  The amount of wasted hours - lifetimes of hours - by all of us who go through it must be staggering.

 # Windows Dockerfile
-The Windows Dockerfile, `dockerfile.wsl2`, runs the Obsidian Transcriber Service (OTS) using GPUs when available.
-The OTS is dependent on the `ctranslate2` Python package to provide audio to text translation.
+The Windows Dockerfile, `dockerfile.wsl`, runs the Obsidian Transcriber Service (OTS) using GPUs when available.
+The OTS is dependent on `faster-whisper` which is a layer on top of the `ctranslate2` Python package to provide audio to text translation.
 The `WSL2` compatibility layer is used so that Linux-based Docker containers (like those from NVidia and others) can run directly on the `WSL2` layer.

 The biggest challenge in building the OTS docker image is understanding what `cuda` components to install and where to install them.
 Looking at NVidia's `cuda` layers:
 <div style="text-align: center;">